 Child sexual assault is a tragic reality affecting our society.
 In recent years, many states have enacted legislation to address the injustices that childhood sexual assault victims face due to the rigid restrictions of sex abuse statutes of limitations.
-These newfound laws are changing previous time limits to allow more child sexual abuse victims to bring both civil and criminal lawsuits at any age by hiring a California child sex abuse lawyer, no matter when the abuse happened, to finally get justice and recover compensation for their physical injuries and ongoing emotional harm.
+The California Child Victims Act is changing previous time limits to allow more child sexual abuse victims to bring both civil and criminal lawsuits at any age by hiring a California child sex abuse lawyer, no matter when the abuse happened, to finally get justice and recover compensation for their physical injuries and ongoing emotional harm.

 In 2019, legislators passed the California Child Victims Act (CA AB-218) in California, which took effect on January 1, 2020.
 This important legislative Act extends the statute of limitations for California child sexual abuse survivors reaching adulthood to initiate a claim against their abusers.